siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012b Axial Interaction of a Static Mass Closure with a Null Probe.md

 It says that a static closure samples two things at once:

 - occupancy of the axial line by energy density,
-- directed loading of that line by longitudinal momentum flux.
+- directed axial coupling by longitudinal momentum flux.

 That is the flow-theoretic origin of the doubling.